 Another resource for Stream Safe Music has appeared!
 Now you have even more Chill LoFi beats to accompany you in your journey as a live streaming content creator!
 No Strings, No Worries, No Problem!
 DMCA Strikes are a thing of the past!

 You can read the original post on r/Twitch here about it, Or navigate directly to Andrew’s Distrokid to get a nice sample of each track.
-I enjoyed listening to these 10 new tracks, and are excited to see what Andrew comes up with next!
+I enjoyed listening to these 10 new tracks, and am excited to see what Andrew comes up with next!

 JorDat also declared their work to be Stream safe and content creation friendly